technoweenie/technoweenie.github.com/_posts/2011/2011-6-7-dropbear.md

 (from dotcloud) confirmed it.
 Lots of tiny scripts that use ZeroMQ messages the way Erlang uses messages to communicate.

-As a project, DropBear is pretty much a failure.
+As a project, DropBear is pretty much a failure right now.
 But the experience building it taught me a lot about how ZeroMQ should work.
 It's always fun to play around in new environments, especially when they challenge the way you think about writing code.